UH-SERG/TrojanedCM/poisoning-tools/clone_BigCloneBench/poisoning-tools/dead-code-insertion/README.md

 ## Two Variants of the Poisoning Tool

-**Random Location Insertion.** The first variation, `insert_deadcode.py`, uses a random mode where a dead-code statement after any randomly selected line in the code.
+**Random Location Insertion.** The first variation, `insert_deadcode.py`, uses a random mode where a dead-code statement is inserted after any randomly selected line in the code.

 **Targeted Insertion.** The second variation, `insert_deadcode_v2.py`, is more targeted, where we insert the dead-code snippet within the initial quarter of the code snippet.
 (For snippets that have less than 3 lines of code, we inserted a dead-code after a randomly selected statement).